syk2021/cpsc482/code.md

     solutions from the decoder one token at a time until an end-of-code token was produced.

     The main dataset used in this study, CodeContests, included competitive programming problems, correct and incorrect human submissions, and test cases.
-The training set contianed 13,328 problems each with around 922.4 human submissions, while the validation and test sets contained 117 and 165 problems respectively.
+The training set contained 13,328 problems each with around 922.4 human submissions, while the validation and test sets contained 117 and 165 problems respectively.
 Each problem in this dataset also had metadata such as problem difficulty ratings in the range [800, 3500] with higher ratings indicating more difficult problems, problem tags indicating what kinds of algorithms may be useful such as "divide and conquer," "dynamic programming," or "data structures," and programming languages.
-By nature of competitive programming problems, the authors did not have access to all the hidden test cases for each problem, so they generated extra tests by mutating existing tests.
+By nature of competitive programming problems, the authors did not have access to all the hidden test cases for each problem, so they generated extra tests by mutating existing ones.
 To equate the situation that the model faced with that faced by human progammers, they made sure that problems in the training set were problems that had appeared online before all problems in the validation and test sets.
-They trained models with varying numbers of parameters, ranging from 300 million (300M model) to 41 billion (41B model) parametersfor comparison.
+They trained models with varying numbers of parameters, ranging from 300 million (300M model) to 41 billion (41B model) parameters for comparison.

     The authors pretrained the models on the GitHub dataset with a cross-entropy next-token prediction loss for the decoder and a masked language modeling loss for the encoder.
-The authors split GitHub files by uniformly sampling pivot locations and using files before the pivot as input to the encoder and files after the pivot as input to the decoder.
+They then split GitHub files by uniformly sampling pivot locations and using files before the pivot as input to the encoder and files after the pivot as input to the decoder.
 Then Li et al. fine-tuned the model on the CodeContests dataset using the problem's natural language description for the encoder and the problem's solution for the decoder.
-In this step, they used techinques such as tempering, value conditioning and prediction, and a reinforcement learning algorithm called Generation by off-policy learning from demonstrations (GOLD) to improve the solve rate.
+In this step, they used techinques such as tempering, value conditioning and prediction, and a reinforcement learning algorithm called generation by off-policy learning from demonstrations (GOLD) to improve the solve rate.
 By using tempering, a regularization technique that makes the token probability distribution sharper in training, they were able to avoid overfitting the model to the fine-tuning dataset.
 Value conditioning and prediction used both correct and incorrect human submissions to expand